felixscho877/micro-ROS-rtt-test-serial/README.md

 ## For testing:

 ESP32 Side:
-1. build the micro-ROS-rtt on a ROS2-System
-2. configure UART Pins in the menuconfig (normally TX:1, RX:3) and set the transport to serial (also in colcon.meta)
+1. configure UART Pins in the menuconfig (normally TX:1, RX:3) and set the transport to serial (also in colcon.meta)
-3. build and flash "ping_pong_custom_transport" on an esp32
+2. build and flash "ping_pong_custom_transport" on an esp32
-4. Start the micro-ROS-agent for serial with:
+3. Start the micro-ROS-agent for serial with:
 `` ros2 run microros-agent serial --dev /dev/<USB-Port> -v6 ``

 ROS2 Device: